 Try this:

-• Give your child your full attention for 60 seconds.
+• Give your child your full attention, even if for just 60 seconds.

 • Say something like, “I’m glad you’re here,” or “Tell me one good thing.”